egordm/boosters/docs/ROADMAP.md

-# booste-rs Roadmap
+# boosters Roadmap

 ## Current Status

-booste-rs has achieved **performance parity with LightGBM** and is **13-28%% faster than XGBoost** while maintaining full quality compatibility.
+boosters has achieved **performance parity with LightGBM** and is **13-28%% faster than XGBoost** while maintaining full quality compatibility.

 ### Feature Status